 Is someone you love facing a terminal illness?
 Are you feeling overwhelmed?
 Uncertain what to do next?

-In this webinar, we will talk about practical suggestions for taking care of yourself and your loved one in the time that remains.
+In this webinar, we talk about practical suggestions for taking care of yourself and your loved one in the time that remains.

 Working with your loved one to locate and organize important documents and information in the time that remains can make it easier for friends and family to carry out their wishes after they’re gone.
 Arranging the affairs of your loved one can be less stressful if you have the opportunity to talk with them about key documents such as: